+Math Academy uses a mastery-based learning philosophy.
 The student progresses through a course by completing learning tasks.
-Every task a student successfully completes, whether a lesson, review, mutlistep, or quiz, earns them XP (eXperience Points), but the amount awarded depends on how well they do.
+Every task a student successfully completes, whether a lesson, review, multistep, or quiz, earns them XP (eXperience Points), but the amount awarded depends on how well they do.

 The daily XP goals can be adjusted depending on the student's schedule or needs.

-The first thing a student will be tasked with is our adaptive diagnostic assessment, which will take approximately 30 to 45 minutes, but you don’t have to do it all at once.
+The first thing a student will be tasked with is an adaptive diagnostic assessment, which will take approximately 30 to 45 minutes, but it doesn't have to be completed all at once.
 The assessment adjusts as it progresses and will place the student in the exact right place within the course they need to be.
 No wasting time with material the student already knows and no frustrations with material that is just out of reach.
-We call this the student’s knowledge frontier.
+We call this the student's knowledge frontier.
+A student's individual knowledge graph including levels of mastery and a custom course will be created.

 The student is presented with a set of learning tasks they can choose from, which will range over a variety of topics, task type, and XP in order to give the student agency in their learning process.